 Tracking results show an immediate reaction to new marketing programs with high brand link scores on advertising and high trial on innovation.
 They have a dominant share position at least within a specific segment.
 They have the power to take a dominant stance in the marketplace, to squeeze out smaller brands, and to reduce the influence of other competitors.

 These brands have strong net promoter scores and have cultivated a community of outspoken brand fans.
 They can use their power with retailers to gain preferential shelf space and drive traffic.
 The company should manage the brand as an asset.
 The consumer strategy should work to create magical experiences that will inspire brand fans to talk about them and influence others.

 A three-point game plan for brands at the beloved stage:

-- Focus on maintaining the love the brand has created with core brand fans.
+- To start, focus on maintaining the love the brand has created with core brand fans.

-- Consistently challenge and perfect the consumer experience.
+- Next, find ways to consistently challenge and perfect the consumer experience.

-- Broaden the offering and selectively broaden your audience.
+- Then, broaden the offering and selectively broaden your audience.
 Be careful.